This post may contain affiliate links which means we make a commission at no extra cost to you

 There are two ways to get to Inis Mór, by boat or by plane.

 Most of those visit Inis Mór by ferry, which leaves from either Doolin in County Clare or Rossaveal in Galway.
 A new boat route has recently been set up from Galway city too.
+Most ferry routes offer a beautiful view of the famous Cliffs of Moher off in the distance.

 - Day Trip Tickets from Galway City to Inis Mór (including the boat under the Cliffs of Moher)